gijsverheijke/directorystarter/README.md

 4. Submit their listing
 5. Access `/dashboard` to manage submissions

 Listings start as `pending` and require admin approval to become `approved` and visible publicly.
+Approvals currently need to be done from within the Supabase interface.

 ## Row Level Security (RLS)